roots/docs/docs/sage/9.x/functionality.md

+---
+description: The `app/` directory contains all of the theme functionality.
+Since Sage is a starter theme, it’s okay for you to modify files within `app/` to meet the needs of the site you’re building.
+---

 # Functionality

 The `app/` directory contains all of the theme functionality.
 Since Sage is a starter theme, it’s okay for you to modify files within `app/` to meet the needs of the site you’re building.